“They’ve owed us $150,000 since last year,” an account manager told me one morning over coffee.

 Because if worst case scenario you have to take legal action, a verbal agreement and a handshake aren’t going to cut it in a court of law.

 Clients will be hesitant to pay for your services 100% upfront because they’ll want to see a completed project before they do.
 But, that doesn’t mean you can’t try to negotiate a down payment on a job.

 Consider breaking your project up into checkpoints or milestones.
-If you’re a copywriting agency that has been contracted to write 96 blog posts for a jewelry brand over the next year, ask for payment for every two blog posts completed.
+If you’re a copywriting agency hire to write 96 blog posts for a jewelry brand over the next year, ask for payment for every two blog posts completed.

 If you’re a content marketing agency that’s been contracted to create a content strategy for a business, ask for half up front and half upon completion.
 Or if that doesn’t work…

 Holding your work for ransom isn’t the best route to take if you’re trying to build a fruitful agency-client relationship.
-But, if your client has failed to pay on time once or twice before, it’s a totally warranted tactic.
+But, for clients who fail to pay on time before, this can adopt as a strategy.

-When you’ve finished the project, let your client know the work is ready, give them a preview to prove it, and then shoot over an invoice.
+Tell the client the work is ready to deliver.
+Give them a preview to prove it, and then shoot over an invoice.
 If they really need the work you’ve done, they’ll be sure to pay the bill on time.
 This way, paying you benefits them.

-If you expect to get billed regularly, you need to invoice your clients regularly.
-That means you don’t bill on a 60-day schedule first, and then switch over to a 30-day schedule the next billing period.
+If you expect to get your payments regularly, you need to invoice your clients regularly.
+That means you don’t bill on a 60-day schedule first.
+Then switch over to a 30-day schedule the next billing period.
 You maintain the same, consistent calendar.